rakib91221/StableGen/README.md

 * **Add HDRI Light:** Prompts for an HDRI image file and sets it up as the world lighting, providing realistic illumination for your scene.
 * **Apply All Modifiers:** Iterates through all mesh objects in the scene, applies their modifier stacks, and converts geometry instances (like particle systems or collection instances) into real mesh data.
 This helps prepare models for texturing.
 * **Convert Curves to Mesh:** Converts any selected curve objects into mesh objects, which is necessary before StableGen can texture them.
-* **Export Orbit GIF/MP4:** Creates an animated GIF and MP4 video of the currently active object, with the camera orbiting around it.
+* **Export  GIF/MP4:** Creates an animated GIF and MP4 video of the currently active object, with the camera ing around it.
 Useful for quickly showcasing your textured model.
 You can set duration, frame rate, and resolution.
+* **Reproject Images:** This operator re-applies previously generated textures to your models using the latest `Viewpoint Blending Settings` (e.g., `Discard-Over Angle`, `Weight Exponent`).
+This allows you to tweak texture blending without full regeneration.

 Experiment with these settings and tools to achieve a vast range of effects and control!
 Remember that the optimal parameters can vary greatly depending on the model, subject matter, and desired artistic style.